smikhalevski/json-marshal/README.md

 // ⮕ { today: Date }
 ```

-Return `DISCARDED` from the `serialize` method to exclude the provided value from being stringified.
+Return `DISCARDED` from the `getPayload` method to exclude the provided value from being stringified.
 For example,
 lets write an adapter that
 serializes [runtime-wide symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/for)
 and discards local symbols.